fansible/ansible-provisioning-tywin/doc/howto.md

 Provision it with `ansible-playbook -i devops/provisioning/hosts/vagrant devops/provisioning/playbook.yml`.

-Your VM is now ready !
-You can see your project in the browser at the IP's adress (10.0.0.10 if you haven't change anything) =)
+Your VM is now ready!
+You can see your project in your browser at the IP's adress (10.0.0.10 if you haven't changed anything) =)

 ### Database configuration
 Change the value of the database configuration in `devops/provisioning/hosts/group_vars/vagrant`